andrewjreissaty91/RandomATF_Entanglement_VMC/read.md

+# RandomATF_Entanglement_VMC
+Code for calculating properties (entanglement and otherwise) of random ATF wavefunctions, as well as to perform VMC.

-# 🧠 Transformer Wavefunction for Quantum Spin Systems
+# 🧠 Random Autogressive Transformer (ATF) Wavefunctions for Quantum Spin Systems

-This part implements a ATF to model the wavefunction of quantum spin chains.
-It supports a variety of configurations including attention modes, activation functions, and sampling strategies.
-The model allows evaluation of Renyi entanglement entropy, spin-spin correlation functions, and the Schmidt spectrum.
+This part implements an ATF to model the wavefunction of a quantum spin chain.
+It supports a variety of hyperparameters including attention modes, activation functions, and sampling strategies.
+The model allows evaluation of Renyi entanglement entropy, spin-spin correlation functions, and the Schmidt spectrum (eigenvalues of reduced density matrices).

 ---

-## How to Run Random ATF states
+## How to Run calculations of static properties for random ATF states

 Use the following `srun` command to execute the script on a single GPU node: